ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/build.md

 ---
 ## Build the Automotive Software Stack

-The Thelio Astra makes it possible to build the complete software stack on an Arm-based local machine, instead of using alternative setups such as an Arm-based cloud instance, or a non-Arm desktop computer.
+The Thelio Astra makes it possible to build the complete software stack on an Arm-based local machine instead of using a non-Arm desktop computer, with the ISA compatibility benefits that it brings to Arm-based software development.
+Using Arm-based cloud instances is another option.

 You can build the Using the Arm Automotive Solutions Software Reference Stack from the command line of the Ubuntu 20.04 Multipass virtual machine.